Infernus007/osint-tool/README.md

 ## 🚀 Features

 ### Investigation Services
-- **📰 News Analysis** - Sentiment analysis, entity extraction, and credibility scoring
+- **📰 News Analysis:** Monitors news articles and extracts key entities such as names of people, locations, organizations, and vehicle numbers.
-- **🔍 Reverse Image Search** - Multi-engine image search and source tracing
+- **🖼️ Reverse Image Search:** Accepts an image to perform a comprehensive reverse search across engines like Google, Yandex, and Bing to find its online presence.
-- **📱 Social Media Intelligence** - Profile analysis and content monitoring
+- **📱 Social Media Scraping:** Scrapes public data from platforms like Facebook, Instagram, X, and LinkedIn based on identifiers like a phone number, email, or username.
-- **🏛️ Government Records** - Public records, court documents, and official databases
+- **🏛️ Government Site Scraping:** Retrieves official records from public Indian government portals like VAHAN (for vehicle details) and e-Courts (for case records).
-- **📧 Email Analysis** - Header analysis, breach detection, and domain validation
+- **📧 Email Analysis:** Analyzes an email address to check for exposure in data breaches, verify domain records, and discover associated social media or Gravatar profiles.
-- **🕳️ Dark Web Monitoring** - Threat detection and credential monitoring
+- **🕸️ Dark Web Monitoring:** Performs targeted scraping of known dark web forums and marketplaces for specific keywords, email addresses, or phone numbers.

 ### Technical Features
 - **🔒 Authentication & Authorization** - Protected routes and user management